Notitia Dignitatum: Depictions

 The Notitia contains symbols similar to the diagram which later came to be known as yin and yang symbol.
 The infantry units armigeri defensores seniores ("shield-bearers") and Mauri Osismiaci had a shield design which corresponds to the dynamic, clockwise version of the symbol, albeit with red dots, instead of dots of the opposite colour.
 The emblem of the Thebaei, another Western Roman infantry regiment, featured a pattern of concentric circles comparable to its static version.
-The Roman patterns predate the earliest Taoist versions by almost seven hundred years, and there is no evidence for a relation between the two.
+The Roman patterns predate the earliest Taoist versions by almost seven hundred years, but there is no evidence for a relation between the two.